-In the south of Kansai, the mountainous Kii Peninsula has been traveled by pilgrims since the twelfth century.
+In southern Kansai, the mountainous Kii Peninsula has been traversed by pilgrims since the twelfth century.
 A sacred, Unesco listed region, which offers hiking and hot springs.

 The west coast of the Kii Peninsula, which opens onto the southeast of Shikoku, seems to be more for tourists than for pilgrims, who travel by train from Osaka to Tanabe.
-This lovely seaside resort, which is a gateway to the sacred summits, offers the best tourism office in the region: very knowledgeable, multi-lingual, and involving residents in the development of local tourism.
+This lovely seaside resort, which is a gateway to the sacred summits, offers the best tourist office in the region: very knowledgeable, multilingual, and involving residents in the development of local tourism.
 Then, the bus or train will take you south, to Shirahama, famous for its long white-sand beach, and to Saki no Yu, reputed to be one of the oldest hot spring establishments in the country.

 Paved paths and hot springs

-A local bus network connects Tanabe and Shirahama to the East Coast sites, including the three must-visit sanctuaries.
-The Kumano Nachi Taisha is accessible from the city of Kii-Katsuura, a syncretic place of worship perched in the mountains, sometimes lost in the mist, and which is home to the Seiganto-ji Buddhist temple, the Nachi Shinto shrine, and the waterfall with the same name (Nachi no Taki).
+A local bus network connects Tanabe and Shirahama to the east coast sites, including the three must-visit shrines.
+Kumano Nachi Taisha is accessible from the city of Kii-Katsuura, a syncretic place of worship perched in the mountains, sometimes lost in the mist, and home to the Seiganto-ji Buddhist temple, the Nachi Shinto shrine, and the waterfall with the same name (Nachi no Taki).

 Traveling north, since the twelfth century, the Kumano Taisha Hayatama is located close to the center of Shingu and the banks of the Kumano-gawa.
-Do not miss the museum, which preserves religious objects that belonged to the pilgrims.
+Don't miss the museum, which preserves religious objects that belonged to the pilgrims.

-And finally, the repleted pilgrim can relax in one of the many onsen in the area: Kawayu, where you can swim in the Oto riverbed; Yunomine, a source that is several-hundred-years old; or Totsukawa and Ryūjin.
+And finally, the exhausted pilgrim can relax in one of the many onsen in the area: Kawayu, where you can swim in the Oto riverbed; Yunomine, a source that is several-hundred-years old; or Totsukawa and Ryujin.